All Episodes

 His parents owned significant property.

-Hugo Chavez was in the Army.
+Hugo Chavez was in the army.

-Uh in in Venezuela, heads toward disaster, an editorial from the Miami Herald.
+An editorial from the Miami Herald.

 I'll get to that in just a second.

-So the investment guy from Chicago, Dean, fits this bill of revolutionaries coming from wealthy middle class parents, upper middle class.
+So the investment guy from Chicago, Dean, fits this bill of revolutionaries coming from wealthy, middle-class parents, upper-middle-class.

 He used to say that many of these rich, affluent revolutionaries had never gone through the equivalent of puberty.

-That they that they've never really matured like the rest of us have.
+They've never really matured like the rest of us have.

-And they've they came from uh cushy lives.
+And they came from cushy lives.

-Uh they didn't, they've never had to struggle.
+They've never had to struggle.

 It's only the people they lead who end up struggling.

-Now, I want to remind you people of Something.
+Now, I want to remind you people of something.

 As you know, I very rarely talk about myself.